chris-prener/areal/cran-comments.md

 ## Release summary
 This is an update to the previous CRAN release.
-It contains bug fixes and updated documentation, and decreases the number of dependencies required for installation.
+It contains bug fixes and updated documentation.
+It also addresses two issues identified on CRAN's checks of the current version of the package by decreases the number of dependencies required for installation (two were included in the `NAMESPACE` but not called) and eliminating a single unit test that was casuing problems on the noLD check.

 ## Test environments
 * local OS X install, R 3.5.1